hoffmangroup/segway/doc/segway.rst

 Distributed computing
 ---------------------
-Segway can currently perform training and identification tasks only using a cluster controllable with the DRMAA interface.
+Segway can currently perform the training, identification, and posterior tasks only using a cluster controllable with the DRMAA interface.
 I have only tested it against Sun Grid Engine and Platform LSF, but it should be possible to work with other DRMAA-compatible distributed computing systems, such as PBS Pro, PBS/TORQUE, Condor, or GridWay.
 If you are interested in using one of these systems, please contact Michael so he correct all the fine details.
 A standalone version is planned, but for now you must have a clustering system.
 Try installing the free SGE on your workstation if you want to run Segway without a full clustering system.

 The :option:`--cluster-opt` option allows the specification of native options to your clustering system---those options you might pass